Skip to Content

 Energy Vs. Force

 You should see energy and force as to cause and effect.
-When you want an action to occur, it is the result of energy.
-While the effect that is caused by energy is known as force.
-Although, they’re two individual quantities
+When you want an action to occur, it results from energy.
+The effect that is caused by energy is known as force.
+However, they’re two individual quantities

 The more energy you’ve, the more work you’ll be able to perform.